 Join our team today!

 Volunteers are the heartbeat of the Museum of Indian Culture... and have been for over 41 years!
 As a non–profit organization the museum needs your time, effort and energy to operate!
 Please join us as a member, volunteer, or intern and participate in our educational programs, research projects, events and annual Roasting Ears of Corn Festival.
 Volunteers can work independently or with others.
 Youth groups such as Scouts can participate by helping to maintain the museum grounds and volunteering for our events and festival, helping us set-up, clean-up, tear-down, and etc. Internships can be tailored to your academic requirements, and we can offer a variety of experiences in the areas of museum education, collections management, and research.

 Current volunteer positions available:

-Docents: Docents (Tour Guides) are always needed.
-A docent serves four to twelve hours a week guiding visitors through the museum.
+Docents: Docents (Tour Guides) serve at least one 6 hour shift a week guiding visitors through the museum.
 If you have an interest in history and love to talk, consider being part of our educational team.
 Training provided.
 Great opportunity for a retired teacher or intern.

 Grounds Keepers: Volunteers are needed to prune trees and bushes, cut the lawn, weed and tend the gardens, and shovel snow too.
 Great Opportunity for groups